afettah/ems/README.md

 - All existing requests (active or inactive) are outside the requested period.
 - Only inactive requests (e.g., canceled or rejected) exist for the same period.

-   If the only existing requests for the same period are "Permissive," the new request is allowed, but those permissive requests will be automatically canceled.
+   If the only existing requests for the same period are "auto cancel," the new request is allowed, but those requests will be automatically canceled.

 #### 5. TimeOff Request Statuses (Out of Scope):